medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Clinical-guidelines-ENG.md

 | 0.9.1. | 09.10.2020 | Jeanette Jensen | Added SLAN to End hospital stay |
 | 1.0 | 26.01.2021 | Jeanette Jensen | SLAN type of End hospital stay and business rules for use of SLAN is deleted.
 Clarification of pkt.
 4 legal basis and addition of links. |
 | 1.0.1 | 02.11.2021 | Mie B. D. Kristensen | Minor lingual correctionsCorrection to section 4 Legal framework as the legal framework per.
 January 1, 2022 has been extended to include acute outpatient hospital stays as well as temporary and long term sheltered residence. |

-#

-[1](#sdfootnote1anc) In case of any discrepancies between the two documents, the Danish document is the document in force.

-[2](#sdfootnote2anc) Danish code names, which can be related to overview of notification codes and HL7 FHIR resources.

-[3](#sdfootnote3anc) Private hospitals can also use hospital notifications

-[4](#sdfootnote4anc) If the patient is responsible for transport from hospital A to hospital B him-/herself, END hospital stay can be used.
-The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message.

-[5](#sdfootnote5anc) Admission in psychiatric and somatic departments at the same time.

-[6](#sdfootnote6anc) If the patient is responsible for transport from hospital A to hospital B him-/herself, END hospital stay can be used.
-The planned transfer should be communicated to the receiver in the care process plan or in a correspondence message.

-13